oracle/odpi/doc/src/private_structs/dpiConn.rst

     untouched when the structure is freed as it is assumed that the external source will manage the connection itself.

-.. member:: int dpiConn.dropSession
+.. member:: int dpiConn.deadSession

-    Specifies if the session should be dropped from the session pool due to an unrecoverable error (1) or not (0).
-This value is not used for standalone connections.
+    Specifies if the session with the database is considered dead (1) or not (0).
+A session is marked dead if an unrecoverable error is encountered which prevents further communication with the database.
+If the connection is acquired from a session pool and is marked dead it will be dropped from the pool automatically when the connection is closed.

 .. member:: int dpiConn.standalone